-Lindsay Scharfstein, Ph.D., is a Licensed Clinical Psychologist at the Center for Anxiety and Behavioral Change, a private and team-oriented practice, based in the DC Metro Area.
+Lindsay Scharfstein, Ph.D., is a Licensed Clinical Psychologist and founder of the Rockville Therapy Center, a private practice based in the DC Metro Area.
 She earned her Ph.D. from the University of Central Florida and completed her Pre-Doctoral and Post-Doctoral fellowships at the Yale University Child Study Center.
 Dr. Scharfstein is the director of the Confident Kids Camp-DC Metro, a 1-week intensive treatment program for children with selective mutism.
 She has also launched training/consultation programs for professionals, including the Selective Mutism Training Series and the School Refusal Training Institute.

 Dr. Scharfstein provides treatment in individual, couples, family, group, and intensive therapy ‘camp’ formats.
 She engages in ongoing communication with family, school, and community systems to foster collaborative relationships and optimize treatment success and quality of life.

 Additionally, Dr. Scharfstein offers educational workshops within the community and presents at national conferences.
 She also has several peer-reviewed journal publications, including in Behavior Research and Therapy, Journal of Abnormal Child Psychology, and Behavior Modification.